MokahalA/gng5300_a3/README.md

 ## How to Run

 **NOTE:** You must have a locally installed version of Ollama and the llama3.2:3b model to be able to run the chatbot.
+(16GB of RAM needed)

 https://ollama.com/library/llama3.2:3b